 28. Bemidji, MN

-Bemidji is a small town located in Northern Minnesota, which offers beautiful views of natural lakes.
+Bemidji is a small town in Northern Minnesota that offers beautiful views of natural lakes.
 Bemidji also has outdoor recreational activities such as fishing and canoeing.

-Fans of the cult Minnesota radio show A Prarie Home Companion will no doubt know the name Bemidji, as the show frequently visit the town for shows, festivals and special broadcasts.
+Fans of the cult Minnesota radio show A Prarie Home Companion will no doubt know the name Bemidji, as the show frequently visits the town for concerts, festivals, and special broadcasts.